roth-hex-lab/roth-hex-lab.github.io/content/teaching/Exergames/index.md

 ---

-**Exergames in Medicine and Health (SoSe)**\

-This course deals with the theory, design, engineering and development of exergames.
 In the course, students will be provided with theoretical game-design, gamification and medical foundations and work in small groups to realize working exergame prototypes.
 Exemplary project themes could be: